tone-row/future-proof/README.md

 # future-proof

-A utility for writing data migration logic in code so you can change the shape of your data confidently as your app evolves.
+Write data migration logic in code so you can change the shape of your data confidently as your app evolves.

 ![Data Flow](./usage.png)